ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 In "Agile" methodology, user stories describe every sequence of events a user may encounter when working with your app.

 You brainstorm a bunch of user stories, and then select the ones that are most essential.
-When a user can complete all of these stories, your app is considered complete.
+When a user can complete all of these stories using your app, your app is considered complete.

 Then, you can create additional user stories.

+> This strongly correlates to test-driven development (TDD), which we'll talk more about in future weeks.

-**You just created user stories for a duck.** That is: you defined what a user should experience in your creation in order for it to be considered a duck.
+**You just created user stories for a duck.** That is: you defined what a user should experience in your creation in order for it to be considered a "complete" duck.

 ### *User* stories versus *code* stories